 After the film’s world premiere at Sundance, Sam Green discusses his live documentary 32 Sounds, encouraging active listening, and the possibilities in the live documentary form.

-Director-editor Joe Bini, whom we interviewed about his work in live documentary in our ebook Subjective realities: The art of creative nonfiction, also saw the film in SF, and this led to Bini and Green collaborating on the Kronos Quartet live documentary A Thousand Thoughts (2018).
-Despite his more experimental recent work, Green came to attention for his Oscar-nominated documentary The Weather Underground (2002), which has since been adapted into a dance performance.
+Director-editor Joe Bini, whom we interviewed about live documentary in our ebook Subjective realities: The art of creative nonfiction, also saw the film in SF.
+This led to Bini and Green collaborating on the Kronos Quartet live documentary A Thousand Thoughts (2018).
+Despite his more experimental recent work, Green is perhaps best known for his Oscar-nominated documentary The Weather Underground (2002).
+It has since even been adapted into a dance performance.

-Green’s newest live documentary, 32 Sounds, an exploration of the many ways we engage with and are emotionally affected by sound, world premiered virtually at Sundance in January and will be rolling out to venues around the world this year.
-Unlike Green’s previous work, the film is designed for two different experiences: an at home audience wearing headphones, who can watch the finished film, and a live audience who will experience live narration and live music performed by singer-guitarist JD Samson.
-Just as musicians record albums and still play live shows, 32 Sounds is designed to create complementary experiences for both the live audience and the at home audience.
+Green’s newest live documentary, 32 Sounds, is an exploration of the many ways we engage with sound, especially emotionally.
+It world premiered virtually at Sundance in January and will be rolling out to venues around the world this year.
+Unlike Green’s previous work, the film is designed for both an at home audience wearing headphones, and a live audience.
+Live audiences wexperience live narration and live music performed by singer-guitarist JD Samson.
+Just as musicians record albums and still play live shows, 32 Sounds creates complementary experiences for both live and at home audiences.

-32 Sounds is an exercise in active listening: Green finds new ways to keep us engaged, to get us focusing on the sound, and to keep this from becoming an avant garde experimental film that’s just a series of sounds in a montage.
-Sometimes, we watch other people listening to sounds, like when Green goes to the British Library’s sound archive, and is directed to the sound of one of the two last living moho braccatus birds; we watch the woman who directed him to this sound listening to the sound.
-Sometimes, Green asks us to close our eyes to get a sense of a sound.
+32 Sounds is an exercise in active listening.
+Green finds new ways to keep us engaged, to get us focusing on the sound.
+This prevents the film from becoming an avant garde experimental film that’s just a series of sounds in a montage.
+Sometimes, we watch other people listening to sounds.
+A woman at the British Library’s sound archive listens to one of the two last living moho braccatus birds.
+Other times, Green asks us to close our eyes to get a sense of a sound.
 Sometimes, we just see the microphone recording the sound.
-At one point, there’s a dance break interlude, where Green invites us to get up and move around to the music.
+At one point, Green invites us to get up and move around to the music for a dance break.

-Edited by Nels Bangerter (Cameraperson, The Hottest August), 32 Sounds is a densely packed essay film that never really feels like an essay so much as an experience.
-It introduces us to a cast of characters who are passionate about sounds, invites us to listen to the fog horns of San Francisco with the same reverence as a meaningful piece of music, and reminds us how much we can be affected by sound.
-For Lockwood, for example, who lost her partner recently, listening to music is too intense, bringing back memories of when the two of them together would listen to the same pieces.
+Edited by Nels Bangerter (Cameraperson, The Hottest August), 32 Sounds is a densely-packed essay film that delivers a unique experience.
+It introduces us to a cast of characters who are passionate about sounds.
+It invites us to listen to the fog horns of San Francisco with the same reverence as a meaningful piece of music.
+And it reminds us how much sound affects us.
+For Lockwood, for example, who lost her partner recently, listening to music is too intense.
+It brings back memories of when the two of them together would listen to the same pieces.

-After the virtual world premiere of 32 Sounds at Sundance, I sat down with Sam Green via Zoom to talk about “live documentary” as a form and how it borrows from other genres, curating the eponymous thirty-two sounds, finding a structure for the film, and more.
+After the virtual world premiere of 32 Sounds at Sundance, I sat down with Sam Green via Zoom.
+We talked about “live documentary” as a form and how it borrows from other genres.
+Green also discussed curating the eponymous thirty-two sounds, finding a structure for the film, and more.

 7R: It seems like 32 Sounds has, in some form, been gestating for a long time, because it includes footage that you filmed twenty years ago.
 What’s the story behind how this project came about?